comunica/Article-ISWC2018-Resource/content/features.md

 {:#features}

-In this section, we discuss the main features of the Comunica engine,

-{:.comment data-author="MVS"}
-It's a resources paper, so it's already made

-with the aim of making it a flexible and easy-to-use successor of the TPF client for the Semantic Web research community.
+In this section, we discuss the main features of the Comunica engine, with the aim of being a flexible and easy-to-use successor of the TPF client for the Semantic Web research community.
 Furthermore, we discuss each feature based on the availability in related work.

 The following main features of Comunica will be discussed and summarized hereafter:

-{:.comment data-author="MVS"}
-- Explain these briefly, for instance by using first sentence of each subsection
-- the general explanation could use more depth

-* **SPARQL query evaluation**
-* **Modular**
-* **Heterogeneous interfaces**
-* **Environment-agnostic**
+* **SPARQL query evaluation**: The engine should be able to understand, process and output results for SPARQL queries.
+* **Modular**: Different independent modules should contain the implementation of specific tasks, and they should be combinable in a flexible framework.
+* **Heterogeneous interfaces**: Different types of datasource interfaces should be supported, and it should be possible to add new types independently.
+* **Web-based**: The engine should be able to run in Web browsers using native Web technologies.

 In [](#features-comparison), we summarize the availability of these features in similar works.